Tom Felton

 Tom Felton in 2020

-The actor does not comment on his personal life, and even in live broadcasts, which became popular among celebrities during the self-isolation period, he carefully avoided this topic.
-At his weekly home parties, which he organizes on Instagram, Tom prefers to sing his songs and chat online with friends and colleagues, including his on-screen father, who played the role of Lucius Malfoy, actor Jason Isaacs.
+The actor does not comment on his personal life, and even during the livestreams that became a celebrity staple during lockdown, he steered clear of the subject.
+During his weekly Instagram Live sessions, Tom prefers to sing his songs and chat online with friends and colleagues, including his on-screen father, who played the role of Lucius Malfoy, actor Jason Isaacs.

 Tom Felton is very dedicated to his physical fitness, having loved golf, basketball, swimming, tennis, rollerblading, ice skating, and skiing since childhood.
-But Tom's biggest passion is fishing - he even tried to learn the art of fishing in university.
-Together with his brother Chris, he is a member of the Angling Trust and takes part in tournaments, including international ones, as well as fighting for the cleanliness of water bodies and the preservation of their ecosystems.
+But Tom's biggest passion is fishing - he even studied fishing techniques in college.
+Together with his brother Chris, he is a member of the Angling Trust and takes part in tournaments, including international ones, while also advocating for clean waterways and ecosystem protection.

 Tom Felton Now

-Tom Felton is currently acting in movies, but it's hard to call the projects he's involved in large-scale and box office hits.
+Tom Felton is currently acting in movies, though his recent projects haven't exactly been major blockbusters.
 In 2020, he starred in the children's fantasy "A Babysitter's Guide to Monster Hunting" and the war drama "De slag om de Schelde."
 In addition, the actor was part of the "Return to Hogwarts" special episode dedicated to the 20th anniversary of the first Harry Potter film.

 Tom Felton now